www.kungfupandalawsuit.com

 • The Defendants' answer to Dunn's Complaint filed on July 15, 2010 by Dreamworks' defense counsel David Grossman of the Loeb & Loeb law firm stated a blanket denial of his allegations: "Defendants deny generally and specifically each and every allegation contained in the Complaint and each cause of action thereof, and generally and specifically deny that Plaintiff has sustained any injury, damages or loss whatsoever, or at all, by reason of any conduct action, error, or omission on the part of Defendants."

-THE PURPOSE OF THIS WEBSITE: Terence Dunn sued Dreamworks Animation for breach of implied-in-fact contract, claiming that the Defendant pushed him aside after months of discussing his "Zen-Bear" proposal (after Dunn pitched it to Dreamworks' Senior V.P. of Production and Creative Affairs on November 20, 2001) and made "Kung-Fu Panda" based on his original concept of a spiritually-marked Kung-Fu Fighting panda bear and numerous story elements that include the panda hero being mentored by five animal kung-fu masters, who then saves the inhabitants of a peaceful village from marauding animal antagonists.
-By allegedly stealing Dunn's concept and numerous story elements to make "Kung Fu Panda", Dreamworks not only breached an implied-in-fact contract between them and deprived him of the reasonable value of his ideas, but also pre-empted his long-developed and artfully-designed Zen-Bear animation franchise, which he had begun working on in 1992--two years before Dreamworks SKG was founded--that he intended to be a vehicle for teaching the best of Chinese culture, art, martial art, philosophy, and spiritualism to the West.
+THE PURPOSE OF THIS WEBSITE: Terence Dunn sued the Dreamworks companies for breach of implied-in-fact contract, claiming that the Defendants pushed him aside after months of discussing his "Zen-Bear" proposal (after Dunn pitched it to Dreamworks' Senior V.P. of Production and Creative Affairs on November 15, 2001) and made "Kung-Fu Panda" based on his original concept of a Kung-Fu Fighting panda bear and numerous story elements that include the panda hero being mentored by five animal kung-fu masters, who then saves the inhabitants of a peaceful village from marauding animal antagonists.
+By allegedly stealing Dunn's concept and numerous story elements to make "Kung Fu Panda", Dreamworks not only breached an implied-in-fact contract between the and deprivde him of the reasonable value of his ideas, but also, Dunn claims, pre-empted his long-developed and artfully-designed Zen-Bear animation franchise, which he had begun working on in 1992--two years before Dreamworks SKG was founded--that he intended to be a vehicle for teaching the best of Chinese culture, art, martial art, philosophy, and spiritualism to the West.
 The Timeline Exhibit presented on this website establishes Dunn's 1992 creation of Zen-Bear, the earliest kung-fu-fighting panda bear concept and the first one reduced to tangible form.

-THE FOLLOWING ARE MILESTONES IN THE DEVELOPMENT OF DUNN'S "ZEN-BEAR®" FRANCHISE THAT DREAMWORKS EXECUTIVES LANCE YOUNG AND MICHAEL LACHANCE WERE ALLEGEDLY INFORMED ABOUT UP THROUGH 2002 (WHEN COMMUNICATIONS WITH DUNN TERMINATED), WHEN THEY AND DREAMWORKS' TOP MANAGEMENT ALLEGEDLY DECIDED TO EXPLOIT DUNN'S CONCEPT AND STORY ELEMENTS BY DEVELOPING THEIR OWN KUNG-FU PANDA PROJECT WITHOUT COMPENSATING HIM:
+THE FOLLOWING ARE MILESTONES IN THE DEVELOPMENT OF DUNN'S "ZEN-BEAR®" FRANCHISE THAT DREAMWORKS EXECUTIVES LANCE YOUNG AND MICHAEL LACHANCE WERE ALLEGEDLY INFORMED ABOUT (UP THROUGH 2002), WHEN THEY AND DREAMWORKS' TOP MANAGEMENT DECIDED TO EXPLOIT DUNN'S CONCEPT AND STORY IDEAS BY DEVELOPING THEIR OWN KUNG-FU PANDA PROJECT WITHOUT COMPENSATING HIM:

 Oct.18,2004 WGA concept ZBv2.0 copyrights 2000Mar.21 #1terminator twenty1993ZBv1.0 copyrights ZB v3.0 animation